Global Business and Economics

-Typically, majors upon graduation either go on to careers in business and management, or they continue with studies at the graduate level to acquire qualifications required for teaching and research.
+Our graduates will typically go on to careers in business and management, or continue on to graduate studies to acquire qualifications required for teaching and research.
 They find positions in corporations, government, international agencies; or they may choose to start their own businesses.
 As our college trains students with an international outlook, through its overseas exchange programs and emphasis on the English language, our graduates are very globally employable.

 Focusing on our finance pathway can lead to careers in banks, corporations and financial institutions as an actuary, auditor, credit and loans officer, finance broker, finance manager, financial consultant, investment banker, credit manager, or financial analyst to name just a few.
 Our International Business pathway could lead to roles as a marketing specialist, general manager, entrepreneur, or stockbroker, for example.
 Focusing on Economics can lead to employment in academia, management consultancies, government departments including Treasury, banks and international institutions as a forecaster and analyst.